sotayang/MCSD/README.md

 This is the **code repository** of the paper "Multi-View Captioning with Semantic Delta Re-Ranking for Zero-Shot Composed Video Retrieval", which aims to provide a comprehensive overview of MCSD.

 ## News 🚀🚀🚀
+- `2025.11.01`: 🏆 Congratulations to us for winning the **Best Paper Award** at ICIG 2025!
+Thank you all for your support.
+Stay tuned!!!
 - `2025.10.22`: 🎉 We've open-sourced [MCSD](https://github.com/yzy-bupt/MCSD)!
 Get started with composed video retrieval today!
 - `2025.08.08`: 📢 Great news!
 Our paper has been accepted as an **oral presentation at ICIG 2025**.
 Check out our work and project!